networkx/nx-guides/content/contributing.md

 <!-- #region id="vt0xsWsIDA1K" -->
 ### 1. Your notebook should be a `.md` file.

-Your notebook should be in markdown notebook format.
+Your notebook should be in the MyST markdown format (See: https://myst-parser.readthedocs.io/en/latest/index.html).

 If you normally use `.ipynb` notebooks to work on, you can convert them to `.md` using the following `jupytext` command:

 ```
-jupytext --to markdown <notebook-name>.ipynb
+jupytext  --to md:myst <notebook-name>.ipynb
 ```